 The Childnet Film Competition is now in its 11th year and is open to all young people based in the UK.
-The challenge is to create a short film or a storyboard with a script in response to this year’s theme.
+The challenge was to create a positive, short online safety film or a storyboard with a script in response to this year’s theme.

 We want an internet where we’re free to…